wormhole-foundation/wormhole-widget/README.md

 }
 ```

 See [`chains.ts`](https://github.com/wormhole-foundation/wormhole-sdk-ts/blob/main/core/base/src/constants/chains.ts) in the SDK.
-By default, Connect offers its full built-in list for both `mainnet` and `testnet`:
+By default, Connect offers a subset of chains for both `mainnet` and `testnet`:

 | `mainnet` | `testnet` |
 | ---------- | ------------- |